pytorch/pytorch/README.md

 * [PyTorch YouTube](https://www.youtube.com/channel/UCWXI5YeOsh03QvJ59PMaXFw)

 ## Communication
-* forums: discuss implementations, research, etc. https://discuss.pytorch.org
+* Forums: discuss implementations, research, etc. https://discuss.pytorch.org
 * GitHub issues: bug reports, feature requests, install issues, RFCs, thoughts, etc.
 * Slack: The [PyTorch Slack](https://pytorch.slack.com/) hosts a primary audience of moderate to experienced PyTorch users and developers for general chat, online discussions, collaboration etc. If you are a beginner looking for help, the primary medium is [PyTorch Forums](https://discuss.pytorch.org).
 If you need a slack invite, please fill this form: https://goo.gl/forms/PP1AGvNHpSaJP8to1
-* newsletter: no-noise, one-way email newsletter with important announcements about pytorch.
+* Newsletter: no-noise, one-way email newsletter with important announcements about pytorch.
 You can sign-up here: https://eepurl.com/cbG0rv
 * for brand guidelines, please visit our website at [pytorch.org](https://pytorch.org/)

 ## Releases and Contributing